-(at the end of each year I turn my blog post into a photo book, in case the internet breaks and since these are actually almost the only pictures I take anyway - PRINT24 offers a good deal, in case you´re able to produce your own layout and such.
+(at the end of each year I turn my blog post into a photo book, in case the internet breaks and all is lost and since these are actually almost the only pictures I take anyway - PRINT24 offers a good deal, in case you´re able to produce your own layout and such.
 Sometimes I do a special one with funny outtakes, or just order a few prints whenever ARTIFACT UPRISING offers a free pack, not sponsored)

->

-> (actually not sponsored by anyone at all, still broke as hell - I just really like links)
+(actually not sponsored by anyone at all, still broke as hell - I just really like links)

 In the last blog post I wrote about my mum not giving away clothes because they remember her of certain events - lately my ability to not make any remarkable memories makes me sad.
 I´m so tired to be so far out of everything, so caught up in my isle of pain and anxiety.
 So I thought how about I´ll try and see which memories of recent times are to be found in my closet: